SCHOOL OF HUMANITIES AND SOCIAL SCIENCES

 Office: KO 226

 I am currently serving as Associate Professor of Communication Arts in the Department of Humanities, where I teach a variety of courses including Persuasion, Argumentation and Debate, Interviewing, and Communication Research Methods.
-Overall, I would characterize my teaching as an effort to guide students toward becoming better communicators, meaning I aim to equip them with the knowledge and skills required to be critical thinkers who contribute positively to their communities through active and productive engagement in the public sphere.
+Overall, I would characterize my teaching as an effort to guide students toward becoming better communicators, meaning I aim to equip them with the knowledge and skills required to be critical thinkers who contribute positively to their chosen career fields and to their communities through active and productive engagement in the public sphere.
 The Communication Arts program offers two degrees (a Bachelor of Arts and a Bachelor of Science) that equip students with the skills they need to acheive these goals.